 Here’s the entire UX literature on First-Click Testing by the Interaction Design Foundation, collated in one place:

-Take a deep dive into First-Click Testing with our course Design Thinking: The Ultimate Guide .
+Take a deep dive into First-Click Testing with our course Data-Driven Design: Quantitative Research for UX .